How Long Does It Take to Get a Work Permit?

 Average processing time and factors influencing it

-USCIS typically takes three to seven months to process Form I-765 applications.
+USCIS typically takes three to seven months to process Form I-765 applications, though as of 2026 many categories regularly exceed six months.
 The exact timeline depends on your eligibility category, the service center handling your case, and whether you qualify for premium processing.

 Application type: First-time applications generally take longer than renewals because USCIS must verify your initial eligibility and conduct background checks.
 Replacement cards for lost or stolen EADs typically process faster.

 Work authorization category: Different categories have different processing priorities.
-Asylum-based applications often face longer delays due to additional security screening, while certain student categories may qualify for premium processing.
+Asylum-based applications currently face severe delays and a freeze on new initial filings (described below), while certain student categories may qualify for premium processing.

 Service center workload: Your application goes to one of several USCIS service centers based on your location.
 Some centers process applications faster than others due to staffing levels and caseload distribution.